AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 {% include _side_tab_amplicon.html %}

 [DADA2](https://benjjneb.github.io/dada2/index.html){:target="_blank"} is a relatively new processing workflow for recovering single-nucleotide resolved Amplicon Sequence Variants (ASVs) from amplicon data – if you're unfamiliar with ASVs, you can read more about ASVs vs OTUs in the [opening caveats](/amplicon/dada2_workflow_ex#opening-caveats) section that follows.
 Developed and maintained by [@bejcal](https://twitter.com/bejcal){:target="_blank"} et al., DADA2 leverages sequencing quality and abundance information to a greater extent than previously developed tools.
 It generates an error model based on your actual data, and then uses this error model to do its best to infer the original, true biological sequences that generated your data.
 The paper can be found [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4927377/){:target="_blank"}, and the DADA2 R package can be found here [here](https://benjjneb.github.io/dada2/index.html){:target="_blank"}.
 The DADA2 team already has a great tutorial available [here](https://benjjneb.github.io/dada2/tutorial.html){:target="_blank"}, and I learned my way around DADA2 by following that and reading through the [manual](https://www.bioconductor.org/packages/3.3/bioc/manuals/dada2/man/dada2.pdf){:target="_blank"}.
-While the overall workflow presented here is the same, I've added 3 main things: 1) example code for how to generate the standard output files of amplicon processing from the final R objects that DADA2 creates (i.e. a fasta of ASVs, a count table, and a taxonomy table); 2) a [section](/amplicon/dada2_workflow_ex#16s-and-18s-mixed-together) for people working with 16S and 18S sequences mixed together; and 3) in the style/purpose of this site, heavier annotation in many places to hopefully be helpful for newcomers to bioinformatics of course 🙂
+While the overall workflow presented here is the same for the processing part, there are other additions such as: 1) heavier annotations and explanations to, in the style of this site all around, hopefully help new-comers to bioinformatics of course 🙂 2) examples of common analyses to do in R after processing amplicon data; and 3) a [section](/amplicon/dada2_workflow_ex#16s-and-18s-mixed-together) for people working with 16S and 18S sequences mixed together.
 <br>
 <br>